Broken Toys (1935 film)

-Broken Toys is an 8-minute 1935 animation by Disney in the Silly Symphonies series.
+Broken Toys is an 8-minute long, 1935 animated short film produced by Walt Disney in the Silly Symphonies series.
 The toys in the story include caricatures of W.C.
 Fields, Zasu Pitts, Ned Sparks and Stepin Fetchit.
 Broken Toys was originally scheduled to follow Elmer Elephant and Three Little Wolves but was moved ahead of these titles in order to have it ready for a Christmas release.

 Plot

 In the pile of overused and broken toys, a discarded sailor doll gives the other toys, including an Aunt Jemima and Stepin Fetchit doll, a plan on how they can be repaired and bring happiness to others during Christmas.